ksmitha67/notebook-electronjs/README.md

 ----------------------------------------------------------

-Commands to create and start the electronJS app:
+Commands to start the electronJS app:

-npm init -> creates package.json file

-npm install electron --save-dev  -> installs electron

-Add the below script to package.json :

-"start" : "electron ."

-npm start  -> starts the app
+npm install -> installs all the packages/node-modules to local npm start  -> starts the app